-2019- 2020 Student Expectation Code
+2020-2021 Student Expectation Code

-Ferguson-Florissant School District 8855 Dunn Road Hazelwood, MO 63042 (314) 687-1910
+Ferguson-Florissant School District 8855 Dunn Road Hazelwood, MO 63042 (314) 687-1910 Dear Students and Families:

-Dear Parents and Students:

-The Ferguson-Florissant School District Board of Education is committed to the success of students by supporting a school climate that is safe and conducive to a positive teaching-learning environment.
-The Board of Education expects all students of the Ferguson-Florissant School District to acquire the knowledge, skills, abilities, and attitudes to become productive citizens and lifelong learners in a changing global society.
-Our goal is to see that every student is college and career ready.
-Since school is the students' workplace, we establish this code of expectations and dress code that model most workplaces.
-Our families are to review together the behavioral expectations and consequences that will help ensure that Ferguson-Florissant students have a productive and safe learning environment.
+The Ferguson-Florissant School District Board of Education is committed to the success of all students by creating a school climate that is safe and conducive to a positive teaching and learning environment.
+The Board of Education expects all students of the Ferguson-Florissant School District to acquire the knowledge, skills, abilities, and attitudes necessary to become productive citizens and lifelong learners in a changing global society.
+Providing a safe learning environment for all students is the first priority for Ferguson-Florissant.
+We ask you to please keep safety in mind as you review the 2020-2021 Student Expectation Code of Conduct.
+This guide provides important information for parents/guardians and students regarding the rights and responsibilities of all members of the school community and outlines the expectations for student behavior that will result in a safe, positive and supportive learning environment.

-Individual schools may have additional guidelines that speak more directly to the organization and expectations of a particular school.
-Building principals will distribute this information to parents, students, and their families at the beginning of the school year.
-Parents/guardians are asked to sign a form indicating they have received and read a copy of the current Student Expectation Code.
-Consequences will be fairly and consistently applied based on the levels listed in this document.
+Individual schools may have additional guidelines that are specific to their school site.
+Building principals will distribute this information to students and their families at the beginning of the school year.
+Staff members and families of the Ferguson-Florissant School District have the mutual responsibility of ensuring a free and appropriate public education for each student and modeling expected behavior.
+Parents/Guardians are asked to sign a form indicating they have received and read a copy of the current Student Expectation Code.
+Consequences will be fairly and consistently applied based on the levels listed in this policy.